Niniek Kun Naryatie: Ambassador to Ukraine

 On 3 September 2012, Niniek was installed as ambassador to Ukraine, with concurrent accreditation to Armenia and Georgia, after being nominated by President Susilo Bambang Yudhoyono and underwent assessment by the House of Representative's first commission in June.
 She presented her credentials to the President of Ukraine Viktor Yanukovych on 6 December 2012 and to the President of Armenia Serzh Sargsyan from 15 January 2013.
 Following the Russian annexation of Crimea in 2014, Niniek organized the evacuation of Indonesian citizens from Ukraine to Romania.
 Niniek later described the complicated position of Indonesia, as both western nations and Russia vied for Indonesia's support through démarche.
-Another crisis that Niniek handled is the Malaysia Airlines Flight 17 shootdown, in which she cooperated with Ukraine's foreign ministry to facilitate Indonesian citizens who became the victim.
+Another crisis that Niniek handled is the Malaysia Airlines Flight 17 shootdown, in which she cooperated with Ukraine's foreign ministry to facilitate affected Indonesian citizens.

 Advisor for diaspora affairs

 After her ambassadorial tenure ended, on 18 March 2016 Niniek became the foreign minister's advisor (expert staff) for socio-cultural affairs and Indonesian diaspora empowerment.
 Her appointment marked the first time a high-level official was tasked to handle diaspora, although her position was outside the structure.
 During her tenure, she initiated the diaspora card—officially known as the Indonesian Overseas Card—which recognized the presence of diaspora and aimed at identifying Indonesia's diaspora based on their professions and expertise for potential collaboration.
 The card enables diaspora to access services like property purchases or financial products despite lacking Indonesian ID, and she state the possibility of the card to evolve to offer more powerful functions, potentially akin to India's lifelong visa for former citizens.
 After the card was signed into law on 3 August 2017 and launched on the occasion of Indonesia's 2017 independence day, Niniek travelled to various countries to introduced the card.
 The card was criticized by diaspora as it offered little real benefit, excluded Indonesians who had taken foreign citizenship, and was seen more as a government data-collection tool than a meaningful recognition of the diaspora.